REAP Food Group, East High Renovate School Greenhouse for Special Education Classes

 From left: Madison East High School occupational therapy team Lisa Jacobson, Kelley Hutchison-Maravilla, and Seth Jawitz-McClellan stand inside the newly renovated East High School greenhouse.
 Photo by Alyssa Beno.

-Madison, WI – Special education students at Madison East High School will soon have the opportunity to learn and implement sustainable urban gardening projects with the recent renovation of the school greenhouse.
+Madison, WI – Students in special education classes at Madison East High School will soon have the opportunity to learn and implement sustainable urban gardening projects with the recent renovation of the school greenhouse.

 The renovation was done in partnership with REAP Food Group, a Madison-based nonprofit that brings local, sustainably produced food and hands-on agriculture and nutrition education to local schools.
 Garden-based education is shown to improve students’ knowledge of, and consumption of, fruits and vegetables.